Newsletter Signup

 Adam and Joanne's Tips

-• Can I use fresh tomatoes?
-Yes.
-If you want to use fresh tomatoes, you will need 10 to 12 medium tomatoes (or about 2 pounds).
-You can peel them, but we skip this step since we will be blending the soup in the end anyway.
+• Fresh tomatoes: Use 10 to 12 medium tomatoes (2 pounds).
+You can peel them, but we skip this step since we will blend the soup anyway.

 • Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA Supertracker recipe calculator to calculate approximate values.
+We have used the USDA database to calculate approximate values.
 We have omitted salt since you will need to add to your tastes.

 AUTHOR: Adam and Joanne Gallagher